JanOnBread/dwp-placement/README.md

    npm run notes.js
    ```

-   and the page should run locally on `local host "http://localhost:3002"`.Terminate running code from the console to stop the local server.
+   and the page should run locally on `http://localhost:3002`.Terminate running code from the console to stop the local server.

 ### _Externally_